Has Anyone Ever Dropped The Stanley Cup In Hockey?

-After winning the Stanley Cup in 1905, the Ottawa Senators decided to try to punt the trophy across the Rideau Canal.
+After winning the Stanley Cup in 1905, the Ottawa Senators started drinking to celebrate their well-earned win.
+They then decided to try to punt the prestigious trophy across the Rideau Canal.
 Since the canal was frozen solid, the Cup never made it into the water and came out of the incident with several dents.

 The 1962 Toronto Maple Leafs decided to celebrate their Stanley Cup victory by hosting a team bonfire.
 Somehow, the championship trophy was mistaken for firewood, and the Cup was thrown into the flames.
 Needless to say, serious damages occurred to the trophy, and the team was entirely responsible for paying.

 Like many other teams, the Edmonton Oilers wanted to party to celebrate winning the 1987 Stanley Cup Finals.
 Oilers’ player Mark Messier wanted the Cup at his side and decided to bring it out to the clubs to party for the evening.
 Throughout the night, the trophy incurred considerable damages, and it can be assumed that it was dropped several times.

 On two separate occasions, Stanley Cup champions decided to go swimming with the beloved trophy.
 After the Pittsburgh Penguins won the championship in 1991, the Cup was heaved into Mario Lemieux’s pool.
 Similarly, the Montreal Canadiens also flung the trophy into Patrick Roy’s swimming pool after their Stanley Cup victory in 1993.
 In both cases, the Cup sank to the bottom of the pool.